APNewsBreak: 80,000 people died of flu last winter in US

 CDC officials do not have exact counts of how many people die from flu each year.
 Flu is so common that not all flu cases are reported, and flu is not always listed on death certificates.
 So the CDC uses statistical models, which are periodically revised, to make estimates.

+Fatal complications from the flu can include pneumonia, stroke and heart attack.

-CDC officials called the 80,000 figure preliminary, and it can be slightly revised.
+CDC officials called the 80,000 figure preliminary, and it may be slightly revised.
 But they said it is not expected to go down.

 It eclipses the estimates for every flu season going back to the winter of 1976-1977.
 Estimates for many earlier seasons were not readily available.